gitmachtl/scripts/cardano/testnet/README.md

 echo "export PATH=\"$PWD:\$PATH\"" >> $HOME/.profile
 export PATH="$PWD:$PATH"
 ```
-You have now made the folder 'cardanoscripts' in your HOME directory, also you have set the PATH in the $HOME/.profile, so it would survice a reboot.
+You have now made the folder 'cardanoscripts' in your HOME directory, also you have set the PATH in the $HOME/.profile, so it would survive a reboot.
 The global PATH is set to the 'bin' subdirectory in your $HOME/cardanoscripts directory.
 Whatever script is in there, thats the one thats active on the whole machine.<br>

 **Git-Clone the Repository into your fixed directory**
 ``` console